Jacksonville Civic Council

-The Jacksonville Civic Council (JCC) is a non-partisan group of over ninety prominent Jacksonville, Florida business leaders whose vision is to make Jacksonville a destination of choice for businesses, families and individuals, and graduates.
-They have four strategic pillars: Inspire, Prepare, Advance, and Connect.

-The JCC is a 501(c)(6) entity, which is a non-profit, tax exempt group.
-The JCC is funded by dues based on the size of the member's business.
+The Jacksonville Civic Council (JCC) is a non-partisan group of nearly one hundred prominent Jacksonville, Florida business leaders who want to make Jacksonville a destination of choice for businesses, families and individuals, and graduates.
+The vision is for the "city to be a safe, personally satisfying, economically rewarding place to live and raise a family."
+The "mission is to build Jacksonville's reputation as a successful, medium-sized city that takes pride in itself, is known for integrity and predictable growth, and affords all its citizens equal opportunity and respect."
+The JCC is a 501(c)(6) entity, which is a non-profit, tax exempt group funded by dues based on the size of the member's business.